arangodb/docs/3.6/programs-arangod-network.md

 `--network.idle-connection-ttl`

-Default time-to-live of idle connections (in milliseconds).
+Default time-to-live of idle cluster-internal connections (in milliseconds).

 ## I/O Threads

 `--network.io-threads`

-Number of network I/O threads.
+Number of network I/O threads for cluster-internal network requests.

 ## Max Open Connections

 `--network.max-open-connections`

-Maximum number of open network connections.
+Maximum number of open network connections for cluster-internal requests.

 ## Verify Hosts

 `network.verify-hosts`

-Verify hosts when using TLS.
+If set to true, this will verify peer certificates for cluster-internal requests when TLS is used.